IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 ```

 ### 3. Create an instance of MQ Queue Manager in CP4I
-Applications, outside of the CP4I cluster, access MQ in CP4I.
+The MQ in Cloud Pak For Integration cluster is accessed by applications that are deployed outside the cluster.
 This requires TLS to be set up while the MQ queue manager is being created.
 The self signed certificates we created will be used to create secrets in our OpenShift cluster.
 These secrets will be used while creating an instance of Queue Manager.

 #### 3.1 Set up TLS Certificates for MQ Deployment
 For the sake of this code pattern, the CP4I instance is deployed in a namespace called `cp4i`.